-He probably never thought about the dark side of this world, until this shameful incident showed him what a living hell would look like.
+He probably had never thought about nor seen the dark side of this world until this shameful incident showed him what a living hell looked like.

-Zhao Ji, the former Emperor Huizong of Song, witnessed his beloved women being taken away and insulted and forced to serve his enemy, his children were insulted and tortured to death, his valuable treasures were destroyed and tore into pieces, he himself had to wear prisoner’s clothes and kneels on the ground, let alone the poor living conditions he had to suffer.
+Zhao Ji, the former Emperor Huizong of Song, witnessed his beloved women being taken away, insulted, and forced to serve his enemies, his children were humiliated and tortured to death, and his valuable paintings and treasures were destroyed and torn into pieces.

-He was imprisoned in different places, where he left many poems expressing his extreme sadness, misery and regrets.
+Zhao Ji had been imprisoned in different places, where he left many poems expressing his extreme sadness, misery, and regrets.

-After he passed away, his body was burnt to refine oil by Jin’s monarch, which was extremely indecent and cruel.
+After nine years of shameful, torturous prisoner life, Zhao Ji passed away, and his body was burnt to refine oil by Jin’s monarch, which was extraordinarily indecent and cruel.

 You Might Also Like: